.

 Prague Castle – Entering the Complex – Save Time on Queues

 There are four possible entries to the Castle complex, 1) the Main Front Entry (walking up the hill), 2) the rear Powder Bridge entry (from the No.22 tram stop) and 3) the rear Old Castle Steps entry.
-Entries 1 and 2 will have the biggest queues but also the most number of security staff.
+Since 2024 the President has decided to eliminate the gate queues and instead there are random security checks.
+However, if the additional security returns then entries 1 and 2 will have the biggest queues but also the most number of security staff.
 Entry 3 (Old Castle Steps) has less of a queue but fewer security staff so you may end up waiting longer.
 In peak times expect up to a 30 minute waiting period.
 Not everyone realises there is a 4th entry during the peak summer season (April to October).
 If you take tram 22 towards entry 2 above then get off one tram stop earlier at “Kralovsky Letohradek” and cross the road.
 From here you go through the security entry, walk through the Imperial Gardens and enter the Castle complex just after the Powder Bridge security.
-This will save you 15-20 minutes in peak season.
+This will save you 15-20 minutes in peak season if the additional security checks are running.

 Prague Castle – Entering Historic Buildings – Advance Purchase